ShivamPR21/ImageRegistration-ToolBox/README.md

 ```

 ### Open the app in your browser
-Put the URL `http://localhost:5000` in your browser serach bar and hit Enter.
+Put the URL `http://localhost:5000` in your browser search bar and hit Enter.

 ### Usage:
 1. Select the file Imagery.L-3